ahudoba/VEX/Readme.txt

 3. Create the directories for the number of samples (number of Exhausts) through running 'make_exhaust_directories.m'

+%%% AM*  3a.
+Run 'variables bounds'

-4. Run 'transfer_samping_files.m' to transer from the 'Nominal' Stamping directory ('Stamping') the files for the run of the permutation and the Stamping simulation to the 'Stampings' folder for each sample(each Exhaust)
+4. Run 'transfer_stamping_files.m' to transer from the 'Nominal' Stamping directory ('Stamping') the files for the run of the permutation and the Stamping simulation to the 'Stampings' folder for each sample (each Exhaust)

 5. Run 'transfer_bending_files.m' to transer from the 'Nominal' Bending directory ('Bendings') the files for the run of the permutation
 to the 'Bendings' folder for each sample(each Exhaust)